Communicating with Tags¶

 }

-tag specifies both the intended recipient protocol
+The DispatchProtocolReq tag specifies both the intended recipient protocol

 and the requested service primitive.
 The service primitive, similarly to OSI

-terminology, can be one of:
+terminology, can be one of the following:

-Currently, INET modules only use the SP_REQUEST
+Currently, INET modules only use the SP_REQUEST and SP_INDICATION

-service primitives, the other two are only present for completeness.
+service primitives; the other two are only present for completeness.
 The request

-service primitive is used when a higher layer protocol module (e.g. Tcp)
+service primitive is used when a higher layer protocol module (e.g., Tcp)

-wants to deliver a packet to a lower layer protocol module (e.g. Ipv4).
+wants to deliver a packet to a lower layer protocol module (e.g., Ipv4).

-service primitive is used when a lower layer
+Similarly, the SP_INDICATION service primitive is used when a lower layer

-protocol module (e.g. Ethernet) wants to deliver a packet to a higher layer
+protocol module (e.g., Ethernet) wants to deliver a packet to a higher layer

-protocol module (e.g. Ipv4).
+protocol module (e.g., Ipv4).

 Determining the Next Protocol¶

-class, and similarly other protocols are also hard-coded in other protocol specific sockets.The next protocol can be specified by a module parameter, as is the case of a network interface module specifying its expected protocol.
+UdpSocketclass, and similarly, other protocols are also hard-coded in other protocol-specific sockets.Specifying the next protocol using a module parameter.
+For instance, a network interface module can specify its expected protocol.
 The Ipv4 module uses this information to dispatch a packet to the expected protocol of the selected route’s network interface.

-to look up the next protocol as shown below:const Protocol *Ipv4::getNextProtocol(Packet *packet) { auto ipv4Header = packet->peekAtFront<Ipv4Header>(); auto ipProtocolId = ipv4Header->getProtocolId(); return ProtocolGroup::getIpProtocolGroup()->getProtocol(ipProtocolId); }The next protocol can be determined by some packet meta-data.
-For example, the Tcp module uses the type of the destination address from the
+Ipv4Headerto look up the next protocol, as shown below:const Protocol *Ipv4::getNextProtocol(Packet *packet) { auto ipv4Header = packet->peekAtFront<Ipv4Header>(); auto ipProtocolId = ipv4Header->getProtocolId(); return ProtocolGroup::getIpProtocolGroup()->getProtocol(ipProtocolId); }

-to the packet in an earlier stage of the packet processing.
+EncapsulationProtocolReqto the packet in an earlier stage of the packet processing.

 Controlling the Packet Encapsulation Order¶

 A packet typically contains multiple protocol-specific headers, such as TCP, IP, Ethernet, and sometimes additional optional headers like 802.1Q, 802.1R, 802.1AE, and others.
-The order of packet headers is determined by the order in which the packet reaches the relevant protocol modules for encapsulation.
+The order of the packet headers is determined by the order in which the packet reaches the relevant protocol modules for encapsulation.

 The encapsulation process may need to be different for each packet.
 For example,